parkcoj/Intro-to-NCBI-Cloud-Computing/index.md

 ![img20](doc_images/img20.jpg)

 > The **Preview Table** query we used to make this example pulls random lines from the table, so the values within your table may look different from this screenshot.
-The important info for us is that each value in this **sra_study** column starts with **"SRP"**
+The important info for us is that each value in this **sra_study** column starts with **"SRP" (or "ERP")**

 3) Now that we know which column to query for our data (sra_study), we can build the Athena query.
 Look to the panel where we enter our Athena queries.
 Click **New Query 1** to navigate back to the empty panel so we can write our own query.